datreeio/datree/examples/README.md

    ㅤe.
 Industry best practices
    ㅤf.
 Any other creative idea you have will be welcomed

 2. Solve the use case by [creating a policy](#oncoming_police_car-how-to-write-a-policy) with relevant custom rules

 3. Include well-written documentation in a README file
 __The README should include the following information:__
    ㅤa.
 An overview of the use case that the policy solves
    ㅤb.
 An explanation for why it’s a worthy use case and how the use case helps Kubernetes admins in their work
    ㅤc.
 A list of the rules within the policy and how they support the use case
    ㅤd.
+The policy author - full name and GitHub handle (for teams: all team members)
+   ㅤe.
 Any other type of documentation that can help us to evaluate and understand the rules in your policy, and how they are related to the use case you chose

 4. Provide a basic Kubernetes manifests to test (failing & passing) for each custom rule ([see an example here](https://github.com/datreeio/datree/tree/main/examples/sample-policy))

 ### :warning: Important notes